How Long Does a Mortgage Application Take?

 At this time, the lender will want details of your finances (including your credit score) and your employment, such as how long you've been at your current role and evidence of payslips.
 They may require further information on your employment if you are not working 'regular' hours and terms, such as those looking to get a mortgage on a zero-hour contract.
 This will also be the case if you are self-employed.

-Banks such as Halifax will be able to provide an AIP with no charge and no obligation to apply for a mortgage with them.
+Banks will be able to provide an AIP with no charge and no obligation to apply for a mortgage with them.
 According to their website, this takes just 15 minutes.
-Barclays will allow you to apply for an AIP online, without affecting your credit score and again, without obligation to choose them as your mortgage lender.
+Some may allow you to apply for an AIP online, without affecting your credit score and again, without obligation to choose them as your mortgage lender.

 It’s important to note that: